 The Code Enforcement Unit of the County's Department of Planning and Building is responsible for enforcing land use and local environmental laws in the unincorporated areas of the County of San Luis Obispo.
 This includes land-use laws, or zoning laws, which includes regulation on storage, parking, construction, substandard and dangerous structures, mining, resource removal, signs, area standards and noise.
 All registered cannabis cultivations will be inspected on a quarterly basis for code compliance.
-Resource protection specialists will also investigate non-registered cannabis cultivations.

 The Sheriff's Office has additional deputies who spend a good portion of their time enforcing laws related to cannabis and investigating non-compliant, illegal cannabis cultivation.
 Calls for law enforcement service in California Valley, where the majority of the large-scale grows were occurring, increased from 76 in 2014 to 181 by October 2016.
-The Sheriff's Office collaborates with other County departments to form a cannabis compliance team to handle the impacts from his new and evolving industry and the changes brought on by the passage of Proposition 64.
+The Sheriff's Office collaborates with other County departments as part of a cannabis compliance team to handle the impacts from his new and evolving industry and the changes brought on by the passage of Proposition 64.
 Two full-time Sheriff's deputies assist County Counsel in the investigations and prosecution of non-compliant, illegal cannabis cultivation.
 The Sheriff's Office will also ensure that laws related to preventing driving under the influence of cannabis as well as under aged use of cannabis.

 Health Agency's DUI Program